The UCSB Philosophy department is conducting a open-rank job search for a tenure-track position. More details here.

-- Job Openings: We invite applicants for temporary, part-time lecturer positions.
+- Job Opening: We invite applicants for an open-rank, tenure track position.

-- The full course schedule for Spring 2015 is available.
+- The course schedule for Fall 2015 is available.

-- Invited Talk — Nico Orlandi on in South Hall 5617
+- Invited Talk — Krista Lawlor on in South Hall 5617

 - Meeting — Undergraduate Philosophy Club on Thursdays in the Philosophy Department Common Room at 5 PM